wtsanshou/SpringBoot/Projects/PaintShop/README.md

 1. run `./gradlew build` to build a jar
 2. run the Application (a jar was build in the folder build/lib/)
-3. input a file path (assume the format of the file is legal)
+3. input a file path (e.g tests/test1.txt. assume the format of the file is legal)
 4. input "exit" to end the program.

 ## Explanation